 [Pronounced mah-zel tohv]

 Though this expression means literally good luck (or “a good sign”), it’s always used to mean congratulations.
-It’s something to say to couples getting married, parents of children becoming bar or bat mitzvah and new parents (but not to be said to expecting parents).
-It’s also a nice thing to say to someone who has a birthday, or gets a new job or a new car.
+It’s something to say to couples getting married (or their anniversary), parents of children becoming bar or bat mitzvah, and new parents (but not to be said to expecting parents).
+It’s also a nice thing to say to someone who has a birthday, gets a new job, or a new car.